jasonbisson/terraform-google-workload-identity-federation/README.md

 This module will will deploy a Workload Identity Pool, Provider, and Service Account that will be impersonated by an external identity.
 In addition a script is available to generate a OIDC token to run through the token exchange dance.

 The resources/services/activations/deletions that this module will create/trigger are:
+- Generate an Okta OIDC Token
 - Create a Workload Identity Pool
 - Create a Workload Identity Provider
+- Disable Service Account Key creation in project
 - Create a Service Account
-- Update IAM Policy to Impersonate an external Identity via attributes/claims
+- Update IAM Policy to impersonate the new Service Account via attributes/claims

 ## Usage

 ## Prerequisites

 ### Create Okta Authorization Server
-/*
 1. Login to Okta admin console
 2. Go to Security->API
 3. Authorization Server